Aiman-Arif/fedora-post-install/README.md

 POST INSTALL SCRIPT FOR FEDORA 40+
 ===========================
 > [!NOTE]
-> Will be updated after every version update of Fedora Workstation.
+> Will be updated after every version update of Fedora.
+Support GNOME and KDE version only.

 > [!IMPORTANT]
 > Run the command below to run this script.